 As a Christian academic community, Erskine College ("the College") is committed to providing an educational and work environment, including programs and activities, free from discrimination, harassment, and retaliation.
-The College seeks to treat all persons justly with grace, dignity, respect, and compassion in the Spirit of Christ.

 To ensure compliance with federal and state civil rights laws and regulations, and to affirm its commitment to promoting the goals of fairness and equity in all aspects of the educational program or activity, the College has developed this Interim Equal Opportunity, Anti-Harassment, and Nondiscrimination Policy (the "Policy") with internal policies and procedures that provide a prompt, fair, and impartial process for those involved in an allegation of discrimination or harassment on the basis of protected class status, and for allegations of retaliation.
-The grievance process set forth in this Policy strives to balance the rights of the parties during what is often a difficult time for all those involved.

-This Policy is currently being closely reviewed by the College and its Board of Trustees, and any modifications will be included in the current version of the Policy published online by the College.
-See Section 1.06 Policy Revisions, for additional information regarding revisions to this Policy.
+This Policy is periodically reviewed by the College and its Board of Trustees, and any modifications will be included in the current version of the Policy published online by the College.
+See Error!
+Reference source not found., for additional information regarding revisions to this Policy.